brimdata/zui/docs/Supported-Platforms.md

 * Install the base platform while accepting the defaults on any offered install-time config options
 * Install the Brim app using the standard package install procedure for the platform
-* Import a test pcap into Brim and confirm embedded Zeek and Suricata both produce records from it
+* Import a test pcap into Brim and confirm the bundled Zeek and Suricata both produce records from it

 This exercise was most recently performed in December, 2020 in preparation for the GA release [`v0.21.0`](https://github.com/brimdata/brim/releases/tag/v0.21.0)